 - Use the clean, soft cloth to wipe off the alcohol.

 - For particularly stubborn scratches, use the cotton balls.
 (Rub them over the scratches a few times).

 3. Abrasive Toothpaste

-Many controversial vlogs are going on about toothpaste being a “flop” trick for removing scratches.
-In my experience, it does work, but only for micro-scratches.
+Many controversial vlogs discuss toothpaste being a “flop” trick for removing scratchesm on laptop screens.
+In my experience, it actually works, but only on micro-scratches.
 Here’s what you need to do: